 12. Ginger – warms you from the inside!
 Ginger is a digestive tonic, great to settle nausea, gas & bloating & improve circulation.
 Awesome in green smoothies, or if you like a kick in your berry, pineapple or cacao flavours.

 13. Berries – so vibrant & full of antioxidants.
 Use fresh or frozen blueberries, raspberries, strawberries, blackberries, boysenberries, mulberries…or dried goji berries, inca berries, macqui berries.
-Awesome fruit as they are high in fibre & lower in sugars.
+Awesome fruit as they are high in fibre & lower in sugars, making them some of the best superfoods to put in smoothies!

 14. Greens – kale, spinach, parsley, mint, lettuce, cucumber, celery stalks & tops, mixed greens…just about anything green can be added (in small amounts to start with) to ‘salad smoothies’!
 Use a fruit to sweeten / make palatable – my faves to carry the greens are pineapple, banana, pear, & apple.